 And because of how durable engineered hardwood is, it will also work with rooms where you wouldn’t normally put wooden floors.
 Those include bathrooms, basements, hallways, etc. But note that even though it is sturdier, this doesn’t mean it is invincible.
 Consult with professionals before deciding to use engineered hardwood in any room.

 Engineered hardwood has a composite core with a decorative veneer on top of it.
 The reduced amount of expensive wood used to produce it makes it cheaper than regular hardwood flooring.
 Engineered hardwood is sturdier and more resistant to water as well.
 Its price and properties are determined by many factors, including core materials and thickness.
-Engineered wood will make for beautiful flooring in the living room and also a fitting material for more humid areas.
+Engineered wood will make for beautiful flooring in the living room and is also a fitting material for more humid areas.